Casal2/CASAL2/README.md

 ## Auxiliary resources

-R packages and auxiliary material that assist with interacting, intepreting and applying Casal2 models see [this repository](https://github.com/NIWAFisheriesModelling/Casal2_contrib)
+An R package that will help post processing Casal2 models can be found here [r4Casal2](https://github.com/NIWAFisheriesModelling/r4Casal2).
+It has a publicly hosted book [found here](https://niwafisheriesmodelling.github.io/r4Casal2/) which demonstrates functionality of the r4Casal2 R package.

 ## Releases